connorads/svelte-on-cloudflare/DEMO.md

 ## Demo flow

-1. Prep the Cloudflare account and browser session
-2. Scaffold and deploy the starter project
+1. Scaffold and deploy a starter SvelteKit project
+2. Add Cloudflare KV
-3. Add a KV namespace and wire up types
+3. Add some code that uses this KV
-4. Patch the route to read/write from KV and redeploy

 ## Pre-demo checklist